Ryan1729/canadian-fish/README.md

       -> window arrows change to shifting arrows
-      -> seleceted card is swapped with adjacent cards -> insert cards at whichever index binary_search Errs with
+      -> seleceted card is swapped with adjacent cards -> insert cards at whichever index binary_search Errs with -> let player decide at game start how first player will be determined

 ## Installation for Compilation